rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.2 RDA Definition and scope

-<a name="5.31.2.1">5.31.2.1</a> A place associated with the printing, duplicating, casting, etc., of a published manifestation.
+<a name="5.31.2.1">5.31.2.1</a> A place that is associated with the printing, duplicating, casting, etc., of a published manifestation.

 ## 5.31.3 General rule